 When photographing influencers and or moving to new spots I don’t find it efficient for time moving my constant lights for each capture.
 Lights are used if it’s dark outside with no natural light sources are available.
-If it is a large collaboration that needs a higher end look and time is accounted for then contact lights and off camera flash lights are brought in.
+If it is a large collaboration that needs a higher-end look and time is accounted for then contact lights and off camera flash lights are brought in.
 Daily lifestyle shoots we opt for quicker options like the On Camera flash with flash bender.
-I turn the flash bender up into the air or backwards to get a softer flash on the subject by just bouncing light into the room creating a more life styled natural light on the subject .
+I turn the flash bender up into the air or backward to get a softer flash on the subject by just bouncing light into the room creating a more life-styled natural light on the subject.

 LINKS TO FLASH BENDERS

 Wedding or Event:

 Lighting up a large event space when it has low lighting to create ambiance for the event or the event is outdoors and only illuminated by accent lighting.
 It is important to have tools to help light the space for you to capture a higher quality image not only on your subject but on moving subjects that will most likely be dancing.
 Photographing movement in dim lighting the camera does not have the opportunity to focus, as well as increasing your shutter speed to capture a fast-moving subject doesn’t allow as much light in the lens so we have to offset it with lighting techniques.
 Do NOT make this process overcomplicated where you are unable to use these helpful lighting tools or it overwhelms you during the busy wedding/event your are photographing.
 Try practicing this at home or get there early to make sure it will be ready when it’s time to party!
 You will have your main On Camera Flash that has the flash bender attached, this will be the one that speaks and sends signals to lights B & C. Thus creating the dance floor into a night of flashes and fun!